sevagh/demucs.cpp/README.md

 # demucs.cpp

-Demucs v4 hybrid transformer model reimplemented in C++ with Eigen3
+Demucs v4 hybrid transformer model reimplemented in C++ with Eigen3 C++17 implementation of the [Demucs v4 hybrid transformer](https://github.com/facebookresearch/demucs), a PyTorch neural network for music demixing.

+It uses [libnyquist](https://github.com/ddiakopoulos/libnyquist) to load audio files, the [ggml](https://github.com/ggerganov/ggml) file format to serialize the PyTorch weights of `umxhq` and `umxl` to a binary file format, and [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) (+ OpenMP) to implement the inference.

 Track 'Zeno - Signs' from MUSDB18-HQ test set